AlirezaHK91/Saynax-chat-app/README.md

 SaynaX is a real-time chat application built using React and Firebase.
 This application allows users to register, log in, search for other users, and start chatting in real-time.
 It features user authentication, file uploads, and a clean user interface.

+The app is deployed and just click on the link and test the chat app: https://saynax.vercel.app/

 ## Features

 - User authentication with Firebase